-There’s so new lingo that kids these days are throwing around.
-No, it’s not “swag” or “on fleek.”
-Those terms are so 2016.
-Nope, we’re talking about the art of the side hustle.
-A side hustle has entered the modern language and as a trucker, you might be hearing it more often.
+The term side hustle has recently entered the modern language and as a trucker, you might be hearing it more and more often.
+Not sure what it means?
+A side hustle is basically a second (or third) job outside of someone’s main job that provides them with supplement income.
 With the rise of companies like Uber and GrubHub, more and more people are finding new ways to generate supplemental income.
 Whether you’re a college kid looking for some extra cash to buy textbooks, or a bartender looking for a daytime side-gig, side hustles are for everyone, including truckers.
 So, if you’re looking for a little bit of extra cash, let’s look at some ways to generate side income for truck drivers.

 Finding Your Hustle | Side Income For Truck Drivers

 This is mostly an option for truckers who are home every night.
 Why not make money doing something you’ve got a ton of expertise in – driving.
 With the rapid growth of ride-sharing apps like Uber and Lyft, becoming a rideshare driver is a great hustle for truck drivers.
 Essentially, you turn your personal vehicle into a taxi for a few hours.
 You’ll pick up passengers and take them to their destination for a fee.
 You can choose to drive long distances for more money, or opt to stick to closer, more local routes.
 It’s a lot like trucking.
 You’ll be asked to pick up some cargo and drop it off, making this a great form of side income for truck drivers.